asteris-llc/converge/docs_source/content/resources/platform.md

-Platform retrienves read-only system information from the underlying host.
-If the value is not set, returns an empty string.
+Platform retrieves read-only system information from the underlying host.
+Returns an empty string if the value is not set.

 ## Example